Persian Gulf Pro League: Persian Gulf Cup

 On 12 August 2006, the Iranian Football Federation decided to give the league another name.
 Since then, the league had been primarily known in Iran as Persian Gulf Cup (PGC).
 The Football Federation decided this to promote the Persian naming.
 The name of the Persian Gulf has been disputed by some Arab countries since the 1960s due to political and ethnic differences between Iran and Arab countries.
 The football Federation decided also to change the logo of the league.
 The final logo was selected from over 130 designs and unveiled on 14 November 2006.
-Under the leadership of Iranian football legend Ali Daei, Saipa won the 2006–07 Persian Gulf Cup two points ahead of Esteghlal Ahvaz.
-Until 2007 six different teams won the league title successively.
-For the first time in history a foreign player became the league's top goal scorer.
+Saipa won the 2006–07 Persian Gulf Cup.
+Until 2007, six different teams won the league title successively.
+A foreign player became the league's top goal scorer.
 Nigerian striker Daniel Olerum scored 17 goals in 27 matches for Aboomoslem.
 The winner of only two seasons before, Foolad, had to relegated to Azadegan League.

-Before the start of the 2007–08 season the number of teams were increased from 16 to 18 teams.
+Before the start of the 2007–08 season the number of teams was increased from 16 to 18 teams.
 The professional football team of PAS Tehran was also dissolved before the start of the season.
 Instead of PAS Tehran a new club was founded in Hamadan and named PAS Hamedan.
-This was part of the strategy by the Iranian Football Federation to locate more teams in cities outside of Tehran.
 In 2008, Saba Battery was also moved from Tehran to Qom.
 Since then, the club is known as Saba Qom.
 The championship of the 2007–08 season was decided on the last matchday.
-Persepolis defeated Sepahan in front of an incredible crowd of 110,000 fans at Azadi by the final score of 2–1.
-Sepehr Heidari scored the decisive goal in a dramatic match in the sixth minute of additional time.
+Persepolis defeated Sepahan.
 Sanat Naft and Shirin Faraz (today known as Rahian Kermanshah) relegated to Azadegan League.
-The next season was dominated by Perspolis archrival Esteghlal Tehran and the two surprising teams Zob Ahan and Mes Kerman.
+The next season was dominated by Esteghlal and the two surprising teams Zob Ahan and Mes Kerman.
 Zob Ahan was the leading team after 75 minutes on matchday 34, before they lost their match against Foolad due to three conceded goals in the last 15 minutes with 1–4.
-In the meantime, Esteghlal Tehran saved their 1–0 lead against Payam Mashhad and won the league due to better goal difference.
-Last but not least, Payam Mashhad had to relegated alongside Bargh Shiraz and Damash.
+Payam Mashhad had to relegated alongside Bargh Shiraz and Damash.